KOAN (AM): KUDO era

 In July 2005, Chinook Concert Broadcasters, Inc., contracted to sell KUDO to International Brotherhood of Electrical Workers Local 1547 through a holding company called IBEW Local 1547 Investments, LLC.
 The station sold for a total cash price of $244,000.
 The sale was approved by the FCC on September 19, 2005, and the transaction was completed on September 26, 2005.
 With a mix of syndicated and local programming, including shows hosted by Camille Conte and journalist Shannyn Moore, by late 2007 KUDO was the lowest-rated of the 22 radio stations in the Anchorage market.

 On January 21, 2010, KUDO's provider of syndicated talk programming Air America Media filed for Chapter 7 Bankruptcy and ceased live programming the same night.
 Reruns of Air America's programming continued to air until Monday January 25 at 4 pm Alaskan Time.
 In December 2010, KUDO was taken silent and its local talk talent (including Shannyn Moore) shifted to the newly reactivated KOAN for its relaunch under the moniker "Fox News Talk 1020."

 On June 6, 2011, KUDO returned to the air with a sports radio format, branded as "The Ticket" and affiliated with Fox Sports Radio.

 In December 2011, the International Brotherhood of Electrical Workers (through their IBEW Local 1547 Investments, LLC, license holding company) agreed to sell KUDO and its assets for $5,000 to Falcon Broadcasting, LLC, which is owned and operated by local broadcaster Tettyana Sevvina Robbins.
 Her husband, Mike Robbins, has a significant financial interest in Anchorage radio stations KVNT (1020 AM), KZND-FM (94.7 FM), KMVN (105.7 FM), and KLEF (98.1 FM) plus a local marketing agreement to operate KMVV (104.9 FM).
 After overcoming several legal objections, the station's sale was authorized by the FCC on June 28, 2012.
 The assignment of the station's license was consummated on July 9, 2012.

+KOAN era

 On November 26, 2013, KUDO changed its format to talk, branded as "Hot Talk 1080", and changed its call sign to KOAN on December 2, 2013.

-As of June 2021, KOAN is now broadcasting in an all-Spanish language music format.
+As of June 2021, KOAN is now broadcasting in a Spanish contemporary Christian format and ultimately branded themselves as Tu Familia Radio.
 Effective July 30, 2021, Falcon Broadcasting sold KOAN and translator K236CG to Iglesia Pentecostal Vispera del Fin for $450,000.